Nabadwip: Religion

-Hinduism is majority religion in Nabadwip city with 98.97% followers.
+Hinduism is the majority religion in Nabadwip city with 98.97% followers.
 Islam is second most popular religion in city of Nabadwip with approximately 0.79% following it.
-In Nabadwip city, Christianity is followed by 0.04%, Jainism by 0.00%, Sikhism by 0.01% and Buddhism by 0.00%.
+In Nabadwip, Christianity is followed by 0.04%, Jainism by 0.00%, Sikhism by 0.01% and Buddhism by 0.00%.
 Around 0.01% stated Other Religion, approximately 0.18% stated No Particular Religion.

 Civic administration

 Police station

 Nabadwip police station has jurisdiction over Nabadwip municipality and the Nabadwip CD block.
 The total area covered by the police station is 102.94 km2 and the population covered is 260,843 (2001 census).

 Education

 There are a total of 18 high and higher secondary schools in Nabadwip, Notables among them are Nabadwip Bakultala High School (1875), Nabadwip Hindu School (1873), Nabadwip Siksha Mandir (H.S), R.C.B Saraswatmandir, Jatiya Vidyalaya, Tarasundari Girls High School, Nabadwip Bakultala Girls High School, Nabadwip Balika Vidyalaya, Sudarshan High School and Techno India School etc. There is a college namely Nabadwip Vidyasagar College (in the name of the Great Social Reformer and the Father of Bengali Prose) affiliated under University of Kalyani.